Elizabethton City Schools get high marks in state value-added assessment - NewsBreak

 Related

 ELIZABETHTON — The cost of higher education has been in the news recently because of the federal student loan forgiveness.
-However, most students at the Tennessee College of Applied Technology-Elizabethton have not had to resort to many student loans because of the low cost to attend the school and because of the Tennessee Promise Scholarship program that allows qualified students to attend a community or technical college in the state free of tuition and mandatory fees.
+Most students at the Tennessee College of Applied Technology Elizabethton have not had to resort to many student loans because of the low cost to attend the school and because of the Tennessee Promise Scholarship program that offers the opportunity for qualified students to attend a community or technical college in the state free of tuition and mandatory fees.

 Unicoi County to use grant funds to improve water infastructure

-Unicoi County is putting the $3.7 million in grant money it received from the American Rescue Plan to work on water infrastructure.
-County officials, alongside Erwin Utilities and Unicoi Water Utilities District, identified six water infrastructure projects that were able to be completed with the funding.
+Unicoi County is putting the $3.7 million in grant money they received from the American Rescue Plan to work on their water infrastructure.
+County officials, alongside Erwin Utilities and Unicoi Water Utilities District, identified six water infrastructure projects that were able to be completed with the received funding.

 Hampton schools on soft lockdown on Friday.
 Shots fired determined to be target practice